andzandz/essex-tdd-example/readme.md

-This is an example Laravel project to demonstrate TDD a presentation at the PHP Essex meetup group
+This is an example Laravel project to demonstrate the TDD process for my presentation at the PHP Essex meetup group

 Once installed, you can step through the development steps